 What is a Residence Life Manager (RLM)?

-Each student living in residence is also assigned an RLM (Residence Life Manager).
+Each student living in residence is also assigned a Residence Life Manager (RLM).
 RLMs are full-time professional staff who supervise RAs and the overall residence area.
-Connect with them if you have any questions about residence or are looking for ways to get involved.
-Their office is located in your residence area’s commonsblock!
+Connect with them if you have any major concerns within residence or are looking for ways to get involved.
+Their office is located in your residence area’s commonsblock.
 They love to hear about how your university experience is going, so feel free to drop by during their office hours!

 What is a Prof-in-Residence?

-First-year residence has a dedicated professor who has office hours in residence, and even hosts dinners and fun events that you can attend.
+Each first-year residence has a Prof-in-Residence that offers weekly drop-in hours, hosts student chat sessions, and runs programming on a wide range of topics related to wellbeing and success.
 Profs are a lot less intimidating with a plate of cookies in front of them, and they genuinely want to hear about how your classes are going.

-Connect with UBC Residence on Instagram or Facebook for all the latest updates and sneak peeks of living in residence!
+Connect with UBC Residence on Instagram, Tik Tok, or Facebook for all the latest updates and sneak peeks of living in residence!